Introduction

 - Standard of living: The level of comfort you desire in your daily life affects your super needs.
 A comfortable lifestyle, as defined by the ASFA Retirement Standard, includes things like private health insurance, a reasonable car, and funds for home maintenance, all of which require adequate retirement savings.
 However, you may perceive your standard of living to be comfortable even if it does not include these factors.

 Ultimately, how much super you need to retire is closely linked to your personal vision of a comfortable retirement lifestyle.
+Contribution strategies in the years leading up to retirement can also significantly improve outcomes, including opportunities such as carry forward contributions.
+Understanding when you can access your super is also critical, which we explain in accessing your superannuation in Australia.

 Conclusion